University of Pennsylvania: Football

-Chuck Bednarik, also known as Concrete Charlie, was a three-time All-American at Penn who was inducted into the College Football Hall of Fame, the first player selected in the 1949 NFL draft by the Philadelphia Eagles, where he went on to win the 1960 NFL Championship and was inducted into Pro Football Hall of Fame.

-Penn first fielded a football team against Princeton at the Germantown Cricket Club in Philadelphia on November 11, 1876.

-During the 1890s, Penn's coach and alumnus George Washington Woodruff introduced the quarterback kick, a forerunner of the forward pass, as well as the place-kick from scrimmage and the delayed pass.
+Penn's football team competes in the Division I Football Championship Subdivision.
+The team has competed since 1876, won a share of seven national championships, played in the 1917 Rose Bowl, and produced 18 players and five coaches who are members of the College Football Hall of Fame.
+Penn plays at Franklin Field, the oldest playing field in college football.

+Since the formation of the Ivy League in 1956, Penn has won 17 Ivy League football championships (1959, 1982, 1983, 1984, 1985, 1986, 1988, 1993, 1994, 1998, 2000, 2002, 2003, 2009, 2010, 2012, 2015).

-The achievements of two of Penn's other outstanding players from that era, John Heisman, a Law School alumnus, and John Outland, a Penn Med alumnus, are remembered each year with the presentation of the Heisman Trophy to the most outstanding college football player of the year, and the Outland Trophy to the most outstanding college football interior lineman of the year.
+The achievements of two of Penn's other prominent players from the early era—John Heisman, a Law School alumnus, and John Outland, a Penn Med alumnus—are remembered through the Heisman Trophy, presented to the most outstanding college football player of the year, and the Outland Trophy, presented to the most outstanding college football interior lineman of the year.

-The Bednarik Award, named for Chuck Bednarik, a three-time All-American center and linebacker who starred on the 1947, is awarded annually to college football's best defensive player.
-Bednarik went on to play for 12 years with the Philadelphia Eagles, and was elected to the Pro Football Hall of Fame in 1969.
+The Bednarik Award, named for Chuck Bednarik, a three-time All-American center and linebacker who starred on Penn's 1947 team, is presented annually to college football's best defensive player.
+Bednarik played 12 seasons with the Philadelphia Eagles and was elected to the Pro Football Hall of Fame in 1969.

-Penn's game against University of California, Berkeley on September 29, 1951, in front of a crowd of 60,000 at Franklin Field, was first college football game to be broadcast in color.
+Penn's game against the University of California, Berkeley on September 29, 1951, at Franklin Field, was the first college football game broadcast in color.